chrvt/ID-NF/vector_data/README.md

 ### Instructions for vector data

-To estimte the ID of your vector dataset, use
+To estimate the ID of your vector dataset, use

 1. [my_vector_data_cluster.py](my_vector_data_cluster.py) which trains N NFs and calculates the singular values on K samples,
 2. [estimate_d/estimate_d.py](estimate_d/estimate_d.py) which estimates the ID given the singular value evolution.